-Greece is not a country that you might usually associate with sleazy exploitation cinema, but it’s definitely had its moments.
-The high – or, depending on taste, low – point of Greek sleaze cinema is undoubtedly Nico Mastorakis’ extraordinary mid-Seventies crime against nature Island of Death – few films from anywhere in the world could compete with that collision of incest, bestiality, rape, pissing and murder.
+Greece is not the first country that you might think of when looking for sleazy exploitation cinema, but during the 1970s there was enough of a scene happening to actually qualify as ‘Greeksploitation’, with movies ranging from relatively respectable and glossy horror movies like The Devil’s Men (which brought together Peter Cushing, Donald Pleasence and Brian Eno in a tale of small town occultism) to a slew of grubby softcore sex films that would clog up cinemas and pre-cert video shelves – the likes The Greek Connection proving that the trashy movie formula was much the same around the world.
+The high – or, depending on taste, low – point of Greek sleaze cinema is undoubtedly Nico Mastorakis’ extraordinary mid-Seventies crime against nature Island of Death – few films from anywhere in the world could compete with that delirious collision of incest, bestiality, rape, pissing and murder for sheer offensive audacity.
 But coming up close behind is certainly Tango of Perversion, a wonderfully mean-spirited affair in which a gaggle of unpleasant characters come together in a story that involves necrophilia, voyeurism, drugs, murder and bad fashion choices in a fast-paced romp that barely pauses for breath.

 Things go on like this for a while – Steve brings another woman back to Joachim’s, they have a row, he leaves and then Joachim emerges to kill her after she discovers his secret room.
 But when Joanna turns up at Joachim’s place after being thrown out by Steve, our nerdy hero (and yes, despite being a murderous necrophile, Joachim is the closest thing the film has to a likeable character) discovers that he is able to finally get it up for a living woman.
 Perhaps he simply hadn’t had the chance to try before.
 The pair fall in love, leading to a lengthy – some might say interminable – sequence of shots showing the young lovers doing what young lovers invariably do in movies: walk through the woods, go water-skiing and so on.
 But Steve is not the sort of man to allow his former squeeze and his best friend to find happiness together, and the film’s final act is a frenzy of betrayal, double-dealing, blackmail, rape, murder and a nightclub singer who desperately wants to be Jim Morrison.